pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-upgrade-to-d9-nocomp.md

 contributors: [dustinleblanc, greg-1-anderson, stovak]
 layout: guide
 showtoc: true
-permalink: docs/guides/drupal-9-migration/upgrade-to-d9
+permalink: docs/guides/drupal-9-migration/upgrade-to-d9-nocomp
-anchorid: drupal-9-migration/upgrade-to-d9
+anchorid: drupal-9-migration/upgrade-to-d9-nocomp
 editpath: drupal-9-migration/04-upgrade-to-d9-nocomp.md
 reviewed: "2021-04-22"
 ---

-This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 site **without Composer** to a Drupal 9 site with Integrated Composer.
+This doc shows how to upgrade a Pantheon-hosted, **non-Composer-managed** Drupal 8 site to a Drupal 9 site with Integrated Composer.

 Drupal 9 sites on Pantheon have Composer built-in to manage site dependencies.

 The goals of this upgrade are to:

-- remove dependencies that Composer will manage from the existing site's Git repository, and
+- remove dependencies that Composer will manage from the existing site's Git repository,

 - have Composer manage those dependencies in the new site instead, then